obiwanjacobi/Zlang/docs/modules/module.md

 In a sense, the module name is also the namespace of the code in the file.

-> Packaging is not part of the language but a function of the compiler.
+> Packaging libraries is not part of the language but a function of the compiler.